bparanj/crystal/electronics/book/ideal-component.md

 From the TRIZ perspective, an ideal push button would follow the principle of *Ideality*, providing its function with minimal drawbacks, resource use, or complexity.

 For a push button, the key considerations are:

-- **Primary function**: Act as a user input device, completing or breaking a circuit when pressed.
+- Primary function: Act as a user input device, completing or breaking a circuit when pressed.
-- **Harmful effects**: Real push buttons may suffer from wear and tear, contact bounce (momentary breaks in connection), mechanical failures, and require physical force to operate.
+- Harmful effects: Real push buttons may suffer from wear and tear, contact bounce (momentary breaks in connection), mechanical failures, and require physical force to operate.

 An ideal push button in TRIZ terms would:

 - Respond instantly to user input without requiring any physical force, providing a perfect tactile or non-tactile interface.
 - Have no mechanical parts, eliminating wear, tear, or the possibility of mechanical failure.
 - Provide a flawless electrical connection every time, with no contact bounce or connection noise.